-Established breaches of the Institute's Student Academic and Non-Academic Grievance/Complaints Policy and any associated procedures will be met with disciplinary action.
+Established breaches of WAI's Student Complaints, Grievances and Appeals Policy and any associated procedures will be met with disciplinary action.

-Non-compliance with the Institute's Student Academic and Non-Academic Grievance/Complaints Policy and any associated procedures may result in non-compliance to ASQA standards and loss of student satisfaction and reputation to the Institute.
+Non-compliance with WAI Student Complaints, Grievances and Appeals Policy and any associated procedures may result in non-compliance to ASQA standards and loss of student satisfaction and reputation to WAI.